-This switch supports SNMP v3, and is compatible with SNMP 1 and SNMP v2c.
+This switch supports SNMP v3, and is compatible with SNMP v1 and SNMP v2c.
 The SNMP versions adopted by SNMP Management Station and SNMP Agent should be the same.
-Otherwise, SNMP Management Station and SNMP Agent can not communicate with each other normally.
+Otherwise, SNMP Management Station and SNMP Agent cannot communicate with each other normally.
 You can select the management mode with proper security level according to your actual application requirement.